-A. WINTER STORMSLimestone College ordinarily will not close simply because ice and/or snow have made driving hazardous.
+A. WINTER STORMSLimestone University ordinarily will not close simply because ice and/or snow have made driving hazardous.
 Because so many students live on campus, every effort will be made to hold classes and have offices open.
 Employees and students should understand that classes would be held, but that they should run no unreasonable risks to get to the campus.
 They will be able to make up any missed work.

 - Notify each of the following radio or television stations to carry the message of closing, delayed opening, or event cancellation:

 - WYFF-TV News Channel 4

 - WSOC-TV News Channel 13

 - Post the information prominently on The University homepage as well as the Emergency Page.